nus-cs2103-AY1920S1/duke/docs/README.md

 ### `done` - Sets a task as completed.

-The user can update the completion status of the task to done.
-The user needs to identify the task to be set as done with the task number, by checking the task list.
+You can update the completion status of the task to done.
+You need to identify the task to be set as done with the task number, by checking the task list.

+Format: `done INDEX_TASK`
+where `INDEX_TASK`: Index of the task in your task list.
+To check the index, you can use the `list` command to refer to the index.

 Example of usage: